MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adapters/java-adapters/java-http-adapter/index.md

 [Click to download](https://github.com/MobileFirst-Platform-Developer-Center/Adapters/tree/release80) the Adapters Maven project.

 ### Sample usage
-* Use either Maven or MobileFirst Developer CLI to [build and deploy the adapter](../../creating-adapters/).
+* Use either Maven or MobileFirst Developer CLI to [build and deploy the JavaHTTP adapter](../../creating-adapters/).
 * To test or debug an adapter, see the [testing and debugging adapters](../../testing-and-debugging-adapters) tutorial.